taosdata/TDengine/docs/en/07-develop/09-udf.md

 CREATE OR REPLACE AGGREGATE FUNCTION function_name AS OUTPUTTYPE BUFSIZE buf_size int LANGUAGE 'Python';
 ```

-Note: If keyword `AGGREGATE` used, the UDF will be treated as aggregate UDF despite what it was before; Similarly, if there is no keyword `aggregate`, the UDF will be treated as scalar function despite what it was before. 更
+Note: If keyword `AGGREGATE` used, the UDF will be treated as aggregate UDF despite what it was before; Similarly, if there is no keyword `aggregate`, the UDF will be treated as scalar function despite what it was before.

 5. Show the UDF